Venue Explorer: Nashville

 Known to NHL fans as the home of The Nashville Predators, the Bridgestone Arena in downtown Nashville first opened its doors in 1996.
 Since then, in addition to Predators games, the venue has hosted college basketball, rodeo, boxing, and wrestling, and was the site of the 2016 NHL All-Star game and three games of the 2017 Stanley Cup Finals.
 Of course, being located in Music City, the Bridgestone has some heavy musical history as well.
 The Arena can hold up to 20,000 people for concerts.
 And while plenty of country music acts and fans come through, you can find all kinds of music there.
 You could hear Loretta Lynn at the Bridgestone one night and Kiss the next — or possibly P!nk or Godsmack.
 In its Music City Theater configuration, the Bridgestone transforms into a 5,145-seater that’s just right for musical theater performances.

 Alongside the Cumberland River, in a Metro Riverfront Park spot that’s about as picturesque as you could ask for, Ascend Amphitheater has been in operation since 2015, when it kicked off with a bang by hosting a pair of sold-out concerts by Eric Church.
 Able to hold a total of 6,800 people (between assigned seating and the lawn), the venue has presented concerts by some of the biggest acts in the world, from all across the stylistic spectrum.
 This being Nashville, naturally country has been well represented by the likes of Alan Jackson, Chris Stapleton, and even megastar Garth Brooks.
-Rockers and pop stars from ZZ Top and the Goo Goo Dolls to Janet Jackson and Meghan Trainor have also graced its stage.
+Rockers and pop stars from ZZ Top and the Goo Goo Dolls to Janet Jackson and Meghan Trainor have also graced its stage, making it one of the best music venues in Nashville.

 There are larger Nashville venues than the Ryman Auditorium, but none more iconic.
 Now officially recognized as a national historic landmark, it opened in 1892 as the Union Gospel Tabernacle, but the building that came to be known as the Mother Church of Country Music was always used for entertainment in addition to religious services.
 After the 1904 death of Thomas Ryman, the businessman largely responsible for its existence, the Tabernacle was renamed for him.
 The Ryman is best known for hosting the Grand Ole Opry from 1943 to 1974, but it fell into disuse for years after that, until renovation efforts began in the late ’80s.
 The world met the new Ryman in the ’90s, and additional work was done in the 2010s.
 Today, the Ryman holds more than 2,300 people, and in addition to presenting shows by contemporary country stars like Maren Morris and Kacey Musgraves, it also features indie poppers like Jenny Lewis, classic rockers like John Mellencamp, and such standup comedy talents as Jim Jefferies and Tom Segura.